dannyvelas/StarCommand/README.md

 ssh_private_key = "/path/to/your/private/.ssh/key"
 plex_vm_ip      = "<plex-vm-ip>"
 ```
-- If you chose a name other than "proxmox" for your default node, when you were manually setting up Proxmox in the first step, set the "node" key to that value.
+- If you chose a hostname other than "proxmox" in your management configuration page, when you were manually setting up Proxmox in the first step, set the "node" key to that value.
 - The x's in `api_token` should be replaced with the api token you received in the step before.
 - Run `terraform apply`.
-This should create an Ubuntu VM on IP that can mount to `/mnt/media` on the proxmox host.
+This should create an Ubuntu VM on IP that can mount to `/mnt/media` on the Proxmox host.
 - At this point, you should be able to ssh into the ubuntu VM: `ssh ubuntu@<plex-vm-ip> -i /path/to/your/private/.ssh/key`.

 ## Ansible for Plex VM